© Sue Sieger

-Dorset's coastline is a popular location for visitors to enjoy and explore, the majority of visits are incident free and these notes have been made available to visitors to make an informed judgement about their safety.
+Dorset's coastline is a popular location for visitors to enjoy and explore and the majority of visits are incident free.

 - Wind and tidal effects can create hazardous sea conditions including large waves breaking on shelving beaches and an undertow.
 Consider the conditions before swimming or approaching the water's edge.

 - Incoming tides can trap the unwary.
 Check the tide before walking on the beach footpaths.